 MORE TIPS FOR STORING CHRISTMAS DECORATIONS

-After you’ve filled up your Christmas decoration storage boxes, it’s time to decide where to place them.
-Look for dry and safe spots that are easily accessible but kept away from small children or pets.
-Here are some common locations to get you started:
+After your Christmas decorations are all packed up, it's time to decide where to place them.
+Look for dry and cool areas that are easily accessible but kept away from small children or pets.
+Here are some common Christmas decoration storage locations to get you started:

 - Garage or storage room